prometheus-operator/prometheus-operator/Documentation/api.md

 <div>
 <p>The <code>Alertmanager</code> custom resource definition (CRD) defines a desired <a href="https://prometheus.io/docs/alerting">Alertmanager</a> setup to run in a Kubernetes cluster.
 It allows to specify many options such as the number of replicas, persistent storage and many more.</p>
 <p>For each <code>Alertmanager</code> resource, the Operator deploys a <code>StatefulSet</code> in the same namespace.
 When there are two or more configured replicas, the Operator runs the Alertmanager instances in high-availability mode.</p>
+<p>The resource defines via label and namespace selectors which <code>AlertmanagerConfig</code> objects should be associated to the deployed Alertmanager instances.</p>
 </div>
 <table>
 <thead>